Healthy Recipes Blog

 Ingredients

-Fresh green beans: In this particular recipe I'm using standard green beans, not the ultra-thin French haricot vert.
-I don't recommend using frozen beans in this recipe.
+• Fresh green beans: I use standard beans, not the ultra-thin French haricot vert.

-Butter: I love using creamy European butter, but any butter will be great.
-And I often don't use it at all.
+• Butter: I love European-style butter - it's incredibly rich and creamy - but any butter will be great.

 Instructions

-Now, drop the beans into salted boiling water.
-Cook them for about 5 minutes.
+Trim the beans' ends.
+Drop them into salted boiling water and cook them for about 5 minutes.

 Serve them topped with butter.

-It's really important that the beans remain firm - soft and limp will not do.
-So take care not to overcook them.
-When properly cooked, they are so inherently tasty, that the only seasoning they need is some coarse kosher salt and maybe a pat of butter.
+2. You want the green beans to remain firm.
+Soft and limp will not do!
+So, take care not to overcook them.
+When properly cooked, they are so inherently tasty that the only seasoning they need is a sprinkle of coarse kosher salt and maybe a pat of butter.

 Can I use frozen green beans?

 I don't recommend that.
-Fresh green beans are so much better in terms of flavor and texture.
-I've got nothing against frozen veggies - they have their place and I do use them - just not in this particular recipe.
+The fresh ones are better in terms of flavor and texture.
+I've got nothing against frozen veggies - they have their place and I use them often, just not in this recipe.

-This is such a versatile side dish.
-It goes with anything, really.
-I often serve it with one of the following main dishes:
+This is a versatile side dish that goes with anything.
+I often serve it with one of the following main courses:

 • Ribeye roast